 5.1.7. damage or failure caused by normal wear and tear and/or usage of the Covered Equipment;

 5.1.8. damage caused by fire; or

-5.1.9. failure due to defects in materials and/or workmanship and/or design however, such failures will be covered separately either by your consumer law rights, or the Apple One-Year Limited Warranty or by Apple itself during the same period as the AppleCare+ Coverage Period even if you did not purchase your Apple product from Apple.
+5.1.9. failure due to defects in materials and/or workmanship and/or design; however, such failures will be covered separately either by Your consumer law rights or by the Apple One-Year Limited Warranty, or by Apple itself during the same period as the AppleCare+ Coverage Period even if You did not purchase Your Apple product from Apple.